erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

   - /about.html
 ---
 Hello,

+from Nov.
+2018, I am on an "advanced research position" at INRIA, in the [WIDE team](https://team.inria.fr/wide/team/).
+My current and main topic of research is the study of black-box algorithms and its attached scalable computation.

-I joined Technicolor in 2009, with a PhD on distributed systems (from University of Rennes 1), and a background on peer-to-peer systems, and graph mining/algorithms.
-I am currently working on machine learning in distributed/cloud environments.
+I was a senior research scientist at Technicolor R&I (2009-2018), where I worked on scalable storage, processing and machine learning for data analytics and monitoring of home devices.
+I own a PhD on distributed systems from University of Rennes 1, and a background on peer-to-peer systems, and graph mining/algorithms.
+My Ph.D. thesis was financed by Orange Labs (where I stayed btw 2004-2007).
 I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.

 ### News
 * Second order centrality code now part of the [Networkx library](https://github.com/networkx/networkx/blob/master/networkx/algorithms/centrality/second_order.py) v2.2
 * WOS8 will be co-located with Middleware 2018, on December Tue 11th
 * Co-chair of [Middleware 2018](http://2018.middleware-conference.org/) industry track, in Rennes
-* Will talk about ["Decision boundaries & security related questions"](https://github.com/erwanlemerrer/erwanlemerrer.github.io/blob/master/files/presWSDL-LeMerrer.pdf) @ the [Deep Learning : from theory to applications workshop](https://www.lebesgue.fr/content/sem2018-deeplearning-program) in Sept.
+* Talked about ["Decision boundaries & security related questions"](https://github.com/erwanlemerrer/erwanlemerrer.github.io/blob/master/files/presWSDL-LeMerrer.pdf) @ the [Deep Learning : from theory to applications workshop](https://www.lebesgue.fr/content/sem2018-deeplearning-program) in Sept.
 2018 in Rennes
 * Prends part à ALGOTEL 2019 à Toulouse, en tant que co-program chair

 ### Recent publications